 Japan is famous for its flowering cherry trees.
 These trees are much sought after around the world.
 Cherry blossom festivals are held in such diverse regions as Washington, Vancouver, Paris, Stockholm, and Spain’s Jerte Valley.
-Still, Japan remains the premiere location in the world for viewing the cherry blossoms or attending a cherry blossom festival, especially when seeing Japan by train.
+Still, Japan remains the premier location in the world for viewing the cherry blossoms or attending a cherry blossom festival, especially when seeing Japan by train.

 During the peak of the blooming season, the Japanese people and tourists alike attend festivals and engage in hanami, or picnics beneath the cherry trees.

 Table of Contents

 - 3 Cherry blossom festivals and viewing locations

 Japanese cherry blossom symbolism

 The cherry blossom, called the sakura, is steeped in tradition and meaning.
 It shares the title of Japan’s national flower, appears on Japanese coins, and is the subject of many Japanese folk songs, such as “Sakura, Sakura.”
 Japanese cherry blossom meaning involves Buddhist religious influence and can be considered a metaphor for the ephemerality, or brevity and mortality, of life, along with life’s beauty.

 Cherry blossoms are also associated with clouds due to their fluffy, cloudlike appearance when in full bloom.

 The sakura may at times be confused with the ume or Japanese plum tree.
 Plum blossom spots in Japan tend to bloom earlier in the season – from mid-February to mid-March – while the cherry blossom season peaks in April.
 Both trees produce flowers ranging in color from white to pink, to red but can be easily identified in the following steps: